avagait/pfmgait/libs/ubtrack/README.ubtracks.txt

   It is built for debian linux 3.1.
 If you have a difference linux release, it might fail on your machine.
   In this case, a typical error you will get is

-  Caught boost::filesystem::path: invalid name "ÿØÿà
+  Caught boost::filesystem::path: invalid name "Ã¿Ã˜Ã¿Ã

 - If the above suggestion fails, you must install the latest version of libImlib2 and everything should work fine.